Assess servers by using imported data

 - Ready for Azure: Azure Migrate recommends a VM size and cost estimates for VMs in the assessment.

-- Ready with conditions: Shows issues and suggested remediation.
+- Ready with conditions: Shows problems and suggested remediation.

-- Not ready for Azure: Shows issues and suggested remediation.
+- Not ready for Azure: Shows problems and suggested remediation.

-- Readiness unknown: Used when Azure Migrate can't assess readiness, due to data availability issues.
+- Readiness unknown: Azure Migrate can't assess readiness, due to data-availability issues.

-Click on an Azure readiness status.
-You can view server readiness details, and drill down to see server details, including compute, storage, and network settings.
+Select an Azure readiness status.
+You can view server-readiness details and drill down to see server details, including compute, storage, and network settings.